 Programs and Degrees

 The 60 credit hour (2 year) Master of Public Health (MPH) professional degree is aimed at students who plan to pursue careers as practitioners and leaders working to protect the public and the environment from the effects of hazardous occupational and environmental exposures.
 The defining feature of the MPH degree is the summer internship, typically in private industry, a governmental agency, or a community organization in the U.S. or abroad.

 Graduates of the Environmental Health Promotion and Policy program will work in government agencies, non-governmental organizations, consulting firms, and industry to meet present and future needs for environmental health policy and promotion efforts necessary to improve public health by mitigating hazard exposure in communities and workplaces.
 There is a growing need for individuals with the skill set provided by this degree given the increasing number and complexity of environmental health hazards facing people in the US and across the globe.

-The Environmental Health Sciences MPH provides a broad foundation in environmental and occupational health skills to evaluate environmental and occupational health risks and develop solutions based on environmental health science while also allowing you to specialize in a concentration as listed below:
+The Environmental Health Sciences MPH provides a broad foundation in environmental and occupational health skills to evaluate environmental and occupational health risks and develop solutions based on environmental health science while also allowing you to specialize in a focus area as listed below:

 - Environmental Quality, Sustainability and Health -- Looks at the chemical and biological interfaces of humans in their many environments and develop sustainable prevention measures.

 - Exposure Science-Industrial Hygiene -- Examines exposure to harmful agents and find solutions to protect workers.